 Always be honest

 "Friends going into business together should be thoughtful and considerate to each other but also speak openly.
-When hearing something critical, it's important to presume positive intent—after all, you're friends, which is why you went into business together in the first place."
+When hearing something critical, it's important to presume positive intent— all, you're friends, which is why you went into business together in the first place."

 Avoid stepping on one another's toes